MSW curriculum and degree information

 The Foundation Curriculum

 Taken by full-time students in their first year.
 Distance Education students complete the foundation curriculum over a 2-year period.
 Students do not specialize in foundation courses.
-The Foundation Curriculum consists of eight classroom courses in areas related to:
+The Foundation Curriculum consists of seven classroom courses in areas related to:

 - Social welfare policy and services